Shaoqigit/PyXfem/README.md

 * Modal domain reduction method

 ### To do list
-* update to python 3.11
+* Shell element for thin plate in 3D
 * Parallel computing for frequancy scaning problem
 * MoR for damped systems (RB+EIM algorithme for porous materials)
 * Perfect Matched Layer (PML) for free field boundary condition